How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 Finally, you may consider using different channels to deliver your message.
 This will potentially improve your outreach but also help inform your segmentation criteria.

-Psychographic, behavioural, and Technographic segmentation will typically inform you of your audiences’ preferred channels.
+Psychographic, behavioural, and Technographic segmentation will inform you of your audiences’ preferred channels.
 You may thus use your primary social media platform to survey audiences on their channels of choice.
-You may discover that blogs, YouTube videos, or other content and channels better resonate with them.
+You may discover blogs, YouTube videos, or other content and channels better resonate with them.

 Audience Segmentation in Digital Marketing